Finding A Qualified Tree Lopper... Why's It So Hard Until Now.

 Who would have thought getting a tree removed could be such a headache!
 I hear this time and time again from homeowners all across the country, who are trying to get their trees lopped or removed by a professional at a reasonable price.

 So what’s so hard?
 Most go straight for the local paper, find a couple of tree contractors promoting their service and away they go.
 That'll be fine, Right?
-Well not so fast.You see, there are tree loppers in Perth and there are arborists.
+Well not so fast.You see, there are tree loppers and there are arborists.
 The difference is massive and could potentially save you thousands in property damage and or personal injury....
 Let me explain.

 The tree lopping industry is one of Australia's top 10 most dangerous industry (it actually comes in at #5 just after construction), but if you look at it from deaths per 1000 workers, it's actually the most deadly industry in Australia.
 The scary part is, you don't need a licence to operate as an arborist!
 It's a completely unregulated industry.